 Pros and cons of spray foam insulation

-We consider spray foam insulation as an high-performance product which is used in both home retrofits and new construction.
-Benefits of spray foam insulation are both, long and short term.
+We consider spray foam insulation as a high-performance product that is used in both home retrofits and new construction.
+The benefits of spray foam insulation are both, long and short-term.

 - Air leakage is virtually eliminated